Accessibility Scanner Guide

 D. General Behaviour & Output

-• Skip pre-scan content check ๐Ÿ”: By default, the scanner checks a URL's Content-Type header to ensure it's HTML before queuing it for a full scan.
-This option bypasses that check.
-It is useful for misconfigured servers that don't send the correct header, or for local files where the check is unnecessary.
+• Skip pre-scan content check ๐Ÿ”: Bypasses the default check that verifies a URL's Content-Type header is HTML before a full scan.
+Useful for misconfigured servers or local files.

 • Enable Element Screenshots ๐Ÿ“ธ: